Dosage Form: injection, solution

-Ciprofloxacin Injection, USP (in 5% Dextrose Injection) is a synthetic broad-spectrum antimicrobial agent for intravenous (IV) administration.
-Ciprofloxacin, a fluoroquinolone, is 1-cyclopropyl-6-fluoro-1, 4-dihydro-4-oxo-7-(1-piperazinyl)-3-quinolinecarboxylic acid.
+Ciprofloxacin Injection, USP is a synthetic antimicrobial agent for intravenous (IV) administration.
+Ciprofloxacin, a fluoroquinolone, is 1-cyclopropyl-6-fluoro-1,4-dihydro-4-oxo-7-(1-piperazinyl)-3-quinolinecarboxylic acid.
 Its empirical formula is C17H18FN3O3 and its chemical structure is:

-Ciprofloxacin is a faint to light yellow crystalline powder with a molecular weight of 331.4.
+Ciprofloxacin Injection, USP is a faint to light yellow crystalline powder with a molecular weight of 331.4.
 It is soluble in dilute (0.1N) hydrochloric acid and is practically insoluble in water and ethanol.
-Ciprofloxacin is available as a 2 mg/mL ready-for-use infusion solution in 5% Dextrose Injection.
+Ciprofloxacin Injection, USP solution is available as 0.2% ready-for-use infusion solution in 5% Dextrose Injection.
 The formula contains lactic acid as a solubilizing agent and hydrochloric acid for pH adjustment.
-The pH range for the solution is 3.5 to 4.6.
+The pH range for the 0.2% ready-for-use infusion solutions is 3.5 to 4.6.

-The flexible plastic container is latex-free and is fabricated from a specially formulated polyvinyl chloride.
-Solutions in contact with the plastic container can leach out certain of its chemical components in very small amounts within the expiration period, for example, di(2-ethylhexyl) phthalate (DEHP), up to 5 parts per million.
+The plastic container is not made with natural rubber latex and is fabricated from a specially formulated polyvinyl chloride.
+Solutions in contact with the plastic container can leach out certain of its chemical components in very small amounts within the expiration period, for example, Cyclohexanone and Chlorobenzene, up to 115 and 0.09 parts per million, respectively.
 The suitability of the plastic has been confirmed in tests in animals according to USP biological tests for plastic containers as well as by tissue culture toxicity studies.